The UZAZU Story

-UZAZU began over 17 years ago as the personal quest of a professional dancer & musician who was determined to find ways he could use voice & movement to cultivate more positive thoughts, emotions and relationships in his life.
+UZAZU began twenty years ago as Dylan Newcomb's personal quest as a professional dancer & musician, determined to find ways he could use voice & movement to cultivate more positive thoughts, emotions and relationships in his life.

-But this 'personal quest' was to lead him to something larger...
+His 'personal quest' was to lead him to something larger.

-Several government research-grants, hundreds of workshops, and thousands of 'participants' later, UZAZU has grown & evolved into one of the most practical and effective personal development & 'state shift' techniques within the rapidly growing field of Embodiment Practices.
+Several government research-grants, hundreds of workshops, and thousands of participants later, UZAZU has grown & evolved into one of the most practical and effective personal development & state-shifting methods within the rapidly growing field of Embodiment Practices.

 A Need to Shift From 'Making Good Art' to 'Living a Good Life'...

-In 1998, future UZAZU-founder Dylan Newcomb was, in many respects, a happy and successful creative artist.
-Everyday, as a dancer, choreographer and composer living in The Netherlands, he got to do something he loved and be appreciated & well-paid for it.
+In 1998, future UZAZU-founder Dylan Newcomb was, in many respects, a happy and successful professional artist.
+Every day, as a dancer, choreographer and composer living in the Netherlands, he got to do something he loved and be appreciated & well-paid for it.

-But despite this apparent ‘success’, he became more and more disgruntled.
-Once out of the studio or off the stage, Dylan noticed the positive feelings of ‘being fully in the zone’ would often tend to fade away.
-And, not unimportantly, he found that much of his professional skill with Music & Dance seemed to be not translating over into skillfulness in his personal life—with how he managed his own thoughts, emotions and close relationships.
+But despite this apparent success, he became increasingly disgruntled.
+Once out of the studio or off the stage, Dylan noticed the positive feelings of being 'fully in the zone’ would often tend to fade away.
+And, not unimportantly, he found that much of his professional skill with music & dance seemed not to be not translating over into skillfulness in his personal life—with how he managed his own thoughts, emotions and close relationships.

-This stark contrast between his professional and personal life brought him to ask: "Is there a way I can also use sound & movement to help me with the main 'life challenges' I'm experiencing, like moving past my negative thoughts & judgements, making more effective decisions, and having better, happier relationships?"
+This stark contrast between his professional and personal life led him to this inquiry: "Is there a way I can also use sound & movement to help me with the main life challenges I'm experiencing?
+How can I move past or through my negative thoughts & judgements, make more effective decisions, and have better, happier relationships?"

-The first research project Dylan conducted was with a few fellow dancers, funded by a movement-research institute in Amsterdam.
-In an attempt to gain insight into the embodied connection between making sound & making movement, they explored the question: “When we make vowel sounds with our mouth, do they have any specific, consistent effects on how the rest of our body tends to move?
+2001 - 2006.
+The first research project Dylan conducted was with a few fellow dancers, funded by a movement research institute in Amsterdam.
+In an attempt to gain insight into the embodied connection between making sound & making movement, they explored the question: “When we shape vowel sounds with our mouth, do they have any specific, consistent effects on how the rest of our body tends to move?
 And if so, do those vowel-movement combinations stimulate any specific, consistent feeling states?”

-To their surprise, they found that: As articulating each vowel sound causes the mouth & throat to move in a specific way, it causes the entire body to want to move in a very, similar way, like a larger fractal of the same movement pattern.
-And this 'doubling-effect' of vocal and bodily movement tends indeed to quickly stimulate specific feeling states or ‘moods’, which then also makes one more likely to behave & interact in certain ways.
+To their surprise, they found that articulating each vowel sound caused the mouth & throat to move in a specific way, leading the entire body to want to move in a very similar way, like a larger fractal of the same movement pattern.
+And this 'doubling effect' of vocal and bodily movement tended indeed to quickly stimulate specific feeling states or moods, which then also made one more likely to behave & interact in certain ways.

-(It wasn’t till years later that Dylan would discover the seminal work of Dr. Stephen Porges and his Polyvagal Theory, which explains the powerful Autonomic Nervous System-based link between modulating one's mouth & throat area and changing one’s energetic-emotional state.)
+(Years later Dylan would discover the seminal work of Dr. Stephen Porges and his Polyvagal Theory, which explains the powerful Autonomic Nervous System based link between modulating one's mouth & throat area and changing one’s energetic-emotional state.)

-More similar research grants then followed over the next few years.
-And Dylan investigated more in-depth how this powerful voice-body movement & thought-feeling-behavior connection played out across different ages and cultures.
+More similar research grants followed over the next few years.
+Dylan investigated more in-depth how this powerful voice-body-movement & thought-feeling-behavior connection played out across different ages and cultures.
 It became very clear, for example, that people exhibit strong individual differences in which vowel-movement patterns they feel more comfortable doing, and this is consistently reflected in the kinds of thoughts, feelings, and behaviors they manifest.

-So these vowel-movement combinations were studied in relationship to various existing models of both Personality Type and Developmental Stages.
-This revealed striking insights into the the non-cognitive, embodied-somatic roots of personality & behavior, as well as what kinds of movements and 'patterns of embodiment' support growth (or re-integration) at which developmental stages.
+These vowel-movement combinations were studied in relationship to various existing models of both Personality Type and Developmental Stages.
+This revealed striking insights into the the non-cognitive, embodied, somatic roots of personality & behavior, as well as what kinds of movements and patterns of embodiment support growth (or re-integration) at which developmental stages.

-In this seminal period of constant research & development, a core body of 'embodiment practices' emerged that appeared to significantly help people quickly open up to and consolidate new pathways of feeling states and behaviors.
+In this key period of ongoing research & development, a core body of embodiment practices emerged that appeared to significantly help people quickly open up to and consolidate new pathways of feeling states and behaviors.

 UZAZU ‘Officially’ becomes an Embodiment Method

-During it’s initial research and experimentation phase, ‘UZAZU’ was developed by Dylan within the dance & music world and was primarily funded by research grants from Dutch cultural institutes.
-But the locus of this activity gradually shifted from 'the arts world' to the world of Personal Development and 'the embodiment scene'.
+2007 - 2012.
+During its initial research and experimentation phase, ‘UZAZU’ was developed by Dylan within the dance & music world, primarily funded by research grants from Dutch cultural institutes.
+Over time, however, the locus of this activity gradually shifted from the arts world to the world of personal development and 'the embodiment scene'.

-Over the next 3 years, over 100 workshops were taught across 3 continents, 2,564 ‘UZAZU practice DVDs’ were sold, and UZAZU grew into a unique & potent new option within the landscape of ‘Embodied Practices’.
+Over the next three years, over 100 workshops were taught across three continents, 2,564 ‘UZAZU practice' DVD's were sold, and UZAZU grew into a unique & potent new option within the landscape of embodied practices.

-In 2010, responding to people’s desire to embody the work more deeply, and to use it professionally with others, Dylan trained and certified 10 UZAZU group class teachers and then, in 2012, certified 18 UZAZU Embodied Change Facilitation Coaches.
+In 2010, responding to people’s desires to embody the work more deeply and to use it professionally with others, Dylan trained and certified 10 UZAZU group class teachers.
+In 2012, he trained and certified 18 UZAZU Embodied Change Facilitation Coaches.

-One might expect that next would follow a repeating of the Certification Trainings and 'growing the base' of the practitioner community...
+2013 - 2017.
+One might expect that next would follow a repetition of the Certification Trainings and growing the base of the practitioner community.

-But that same year, Dylan became both husband (to Kyung-sun Baek) and father.
+But that same year, Dylan became husband (to Kyung-sun Baek) and father.
 The new family moved from the Netherlands to the countryside of Freeport Maine, USA (close to where Dylan grew up) to raise their new daughter Kiana.
-A heavy touring & teaching schedule just didn't seem right so, for the next four years, Dylan focused primarily on 'family nesting', while further developing UZAZU within the context of his own private coaching practice.
+A heavy touring & teaching schedule wasn't right for the three, so for the next four years Dylan focused primarily on 'family nesting' while further developing UZAZU within the context of his own private coaching practice.

 In tandem to this period of intensive 1-1 applied research, Dylan immersed himself in intensive additional study in the UZAZU-related fields of Embodied Cognitive Neuroscience, Polyvagal Theory, Phonology, Dynamical Systems Theory, Personality Theory, and Developmental Ego Psychology.

-This 'inward turn' for the modality turned out to be surprisingly healthy for the further maturation of both UZAZU's underlying theoretical clarity and the depth and effectiveness of it's embodied techniques & practices—leading to the birth of what Dylan informally refers to as 'UZAZU 2.0'.
+This inward turn for the modality turned out to be surprisingly generative for the further maturation of both UZAZU's underlying theoretical clarity and the depth and effectiveness of its embodied techniques & practice.
+This, in turn, lead to the birth of what Dylan informally refers to as 'UZAZU 2.0'.

-Throughout the first months of 2018, Dylan conducted ‘beta-test’ workshops on different groups of people, testing & validating it's various accompanying self-assessments.
+Throughout the first months of 2018, Dylan conducted beta-test workshops with different groups of people, testing & validating its various accompanying self-assessments.

-In late May, Dylan launched the first complete online course for learning and practicing UZAZU in over 4 years: The Foundations of UZAZU Dynamic Embodiment.
-This in depth, highly interactive 12-week course guides people through a simple-yet-compehensive approach for how to consciously 'use' your embodied awareness to live in deep, grounded and joyous connection with your self and others.
+In late May 2018, Dylan launched the first complete online course for learning and practicing UZAZU in over four years: The Foundations of UZAZU Embodied Intelligence.
+This in-depth, highly interactive course guides people through a simple-yet-comprehensive approach for how to consciously 'use' your embodied awareness to live in deep, grounded and joyous connection with your self and others.

-(If you are interested in potentially hosting Dylan for an UZAZU workshop, in any country, please send an email to dylan dot newcomb at uzazu dot org to start a conversation—we're currently planning the 2019 and 2020 touring seasons!)
+*If you are interested in helping host an UZAZU workshop in any country, please send an email to dylan dot newcomb at uzazu dot org to start a conversation—we're currently planning the 2023-2024 seasons.

-Other key upcoming projects include: The further refinement and validation of the various written and body-based UZAZU assessments of Emotional States, Personal Values, Career Interests, and Behavioral Traits.
-And the development of an online suite of various daily UZAZU practices to support both optimal performance, relational intelligence, and deeper healing and integration.
+- And the further development of an online suite of various daily UZAZU practices to support optimal performance, relational intelligence, and deeper healing and integration.